36102 iLab 1

 PostgraduateResult type: Grade, no marks

-Requisite(s): 36100 Data Science for Innovation AND 36103 Statistical Thinking for Data Science AND 36106 Data, Algorithms and Meaning
+Requisite(s): 36100 Data Science for Innovation AND 36103 Statistical Thinking for Data Science AND 36106 Machine Learning Algorithms and Applications

 These requisites may not apply to students in certain courses.

 There are course requisites for this subject.
 See access conditions.

 Any student wishing to enrol in first- and second-year subjects concurrently, needs to apply for a waiver.